 Students may also wish to write a Senior Thesis which will substitute one Modern Greek Studies interdepartmental seminar.
 While not required for graduation, the thesis enables a student to be considered for departmental honors.
 It is advisable to begin planning for the thesis during the student's junior year.
 Interested students should identify a potential faculty advisor.

 COGNITIVE SCIENCE

 Adviser for Columbia College and School of General Studies students:

-Professor John Morrison: jmorriso@barnard.edu
+Professor Mariusz S. Kozak: mk3611@columbia.edu

 Department website: https://cogsci.barnard.edu/

 326 Milbank Hall 212-854-4689